sjain-stanford/deep-route/README.md

 ```

 ## Train FCN Model (PyTorch)
-Train the FCN model using default parameters by running `./train_fcn_pytorch.py`, or use the switch `--help` to get a list of parameters.
+Run the script `./train_fcn_pytorch.py` to train the FCN model with default options, or use the switch `--help` to get a list of options.
 ```
 cd ./model/
 python ./train_fcn_pytorch.py --help